-As of March 31, 2014 the Company had completed the vast majority of the final construction and installation of site infrastructure to support the further advancement of the project, the ongoing commissioning and testing exercises, and the final refinements to both the expanded quarrying and dry-screening plant, and the modular treatment plant to support the stated objectives and advancement of the project.
-Due to the nature of the deposit, and specifically its high percentage of sand content (or material >1.2mm in size), extensive consideration in regards to the development of infrastructure, and specifically the dry-screening plant and main treatment facility, have been undertaken over the course of the previous 24 months.
-The use of a separate in-field dry-screening plant located near the quarry is primarily aimed at dry-screening out fine materials (with the initial target being to remove approximately 45% of the fine material >1.2mm in size) to lower operational costs, and provide the additional benefit of reducing overall water consumption at the main treatment plant.
+As of March 31, 2015, after extensive ongoing testing, commissioning, and refinements, the Company had completed significant additional upgrades and expansions to the project's deposit specific in-field dry-screening and processing plants, to support the stated objectives and continued advancement of the project.
+Due to the nature of the deposit, and specifically its high percentage of sand content (or material >1.2mm in size), extensive consideration in regards to the development of infrastructure, and specifically the dry-screening plant and main treatment facility were undertaken over the course of the previous 24 months.
+The use of a separate in-field dry-screening plant located near the quarry is primarily aimed at dry-screening out fine materials (with the initial target being to remove approximately 45% of the fine material >1.0mm in size) to lower operational costs, and provide the additional benefit of reducing overall water consumption at the main treatment plant.
 As part of the ongoing development of these items, Company management, in conjunction with various equipment manufacturers and engineering firms, continuously evaluated various methods of dry-screening and the development of the in-field dry-screening plant by performed tests on various pieces of equipment using material from the project.
-Initial tests on the use of a mobile Terex H-6203 power-screening unit with a proposed 800 tonnes per hour head feed in conjunction with other items were tested and ultimately replaced by the company due to the inability of the power-screen to effectively dry-screen and remove the desired fine material in a consistent manner at desired volumes.
-In conjunction with a \$4,000,000 financing from Tiffany & Co. in late 2012, additional design work was completed, and new equipment was procured, deployed and installed to provide a much larger modular in-field dry-screening system which included: an 800 TPH rotary trommel, Dabmar Bivitec dry-screening technology, Dabmar resonance screening technology, extensive additional conveyor structures, and a host of other associated supporting items.
-The results of the testing and commissioning of these expanded quarrying and dry-screening operations were very positive and provided a considerable increase in overall dry-screening capacities and operational efficiencies.
-In addition to the expansion of the quarrying and dry-screening operations, several pieces of Volvo heavy equipment were deployed to the project at that time, along with the planned installation of a dedicated crushing circuit and enhanced de-watering screening at the main treatment plant.
+Initial tests on the use of a mobile Terex H-6203 power-screening unit in conjunction with other items were tested but ultimately replaced due to the inability of the power-screen to effectively dryscreen and remove the desired fine material in a consistent manner at desired volumes.
+In conjunction with an additional \$4,000,000 financing from Tiffany & Co., additional design work was completed, and new equipment was procured, deployed and installed to provide a much larger modular in-field dry-screening system which included: a rotary trommel, Dabmar Bivitec dry-screening technology, Dabmar resonance screening technology, extensive additional conveyor structures, and various other associated items.
+After additional testing, the Company determined that while the final design of this deposit specific dry-screening plant demonstrated an ability to achieve the primary operational goals targeted by the Company, the further expansion of these guarrying and dry-screening operations was undertaken to provide for even greater efficiencies, volumes, and the further increase in the removal of fine material (with the revised target of removing ~60% of fine material >1.0mm in size).
+The results of the testing and commissioning of these expanded guarrying and dry-screening operations were very positive and provided a considerable increase in overall dry-screening capacities and operational efficiencies.